 Salmon and Sea Trout Facts

-Salmon parr (I) can normally be distinguished from young brown/sea trout (II) by the more streamlined shape, deeply forked tail, longer pectoral fin, lack of orange on adipose fin, smaller mouth, sharper snout, only 1-4 spots on gill cover (often one large spot), well defined parr marks.
+Salmon parr (I) can normally be distinguished from young brown/sea trout (II) by the more streamlined shape, deeply forked tail, longer pectoral fin, lack of orange on the adipose fin, smaller mouth, sharper snout, only 1-4 spots on gill cover (often one large spot), well-defined parr marks.

-When the salmon parr begin to migrate to the sea, usually in March, April and May, they gradually become more elongated and the fins darken.
-A layer of guanine crystals is laid down in the skin. rendering the body more silvery in colour and obscuring the spots and finger-marks, except on the gill-covers.
+When the salmon parr begins to migrate to the sea, usually in March, April, and May, they gradually become more elongated and the fins darken.
+A layer of guanine crystals is laid down in the skin rendering the body more silvery in colour and obscuring the spots and finger-marks, except on the gill-covers.
 They then become Smolts.

 How do you tell the difference between Salmon and Sea Trout?

 Salmon (I) can be distinguished from large sea trout (II) by a more streamlined shape, concave tail, slimmer tail wrist, upper jaw reaching no further than rear of the eye, few if any black spots below lateral line, 10-15 (usually 11-13) scales counted obliquely forward from adipose fin to lateral line – trout have 13-16.